bob1de/backwrap/README.md

 # backwrap

-A bash based wrapper for creating backups with borg or restic.
+A simple wrapper for creating backups written in bash.
+It currently supports borg and restic as backup tools.

 Compared to the well-known borgmatic, this wrapper follows another philosophy.
-It aims to have no dependencies other than bash, flock and the utilities like date and find that are most likely to be present on every GNU/Linux system.
+It aims to have no dependencies other than bash and some utilities that are most likely to be present on every GNU/Linux system.

 In addition to regular files and directories, backwrap can automatically snapshot btrfs subvolumes before backing them up, which